Torinad2/Java_Chapter_2_2/README.md

 # Java_Chapter_2_2
 Starting out with Java.
-Assignment 2: Name and Initials.
-Chapter 2.
+Chapter 2, Assignment 2: Name and Initials.

 Name and Initials